BlockchainCommons/BCSwiftSecureComponents/Docs/4-ENVELOPE-EXPRESSIONS.md

 This document is an early draft.
 While there is a reference implementation of `Envelope` in [BCSwiftSecureComponents](https://github.com/blockchaincommons/BCSwiftSecureComponents), there is currently no reference implementation of Envelope Expressions.

+**NOTE:** None of the function names defined in this document are normative.
+The goal of this document is to explore and define the structure of how expressions may be evaluated in the context of `Envelope`, and not to define specific functions.

 ## Well-Known Expressions

-Since every Envelope has a unique digest, any Envelope expression can be replaced by its digest as long as the expression can eventually be found that matches it.
-In some cases, certain expressions may be so common as to be designated "well-known".
+Since every Envelope has a unique digest, any Envelope expression can be replaced by its digest as long as the expression can be found that matches it.
+In some cases, certain expressions may be so common as to be designated "well known".
 In this case they can be represented by their digest alone or even a small tagged integer, trusting that the recipient of a Envelope can resolve the expression should they wish to evaluate it.
 Expressions that solve problems in specific domains and include placeholders for their arguments may be good candidates for this, one example being common cryptocurrency spending conditions.

 Even for expressions that are not "well known," like any other `Envelope`, an expression could appear as a reference to a `Digest` with one or more `dereferenceBy` assertions that tell the evaluator how to retrieve the expression that belongs in that place.